 First, we make the Q&A forum public after the entry period ends.
-In this scenario, entry disclosures affect outcomes solely through their second channel - providing additional information when firms bid.
+In this scenario, entry disclosures affect outcomes solely through the second channel - providing additional information when firms bid.
 Firms cannot deter entry, as the information only becomes public after firms have made their entry decisions.
 In this case, we observe a 0.8% increase in auctioneer's payment, a 1.4% increase in winner's construction cost, and a 3.2% increase in total entry costs.
 Firms still make disclosures, but only due to exogenous reasons, which forces them to reveal some of their private information, their entry status.
 McAfee & McMillan (1987) and Harstad et al. (1990) have pointed out that uncertainty about firm's entry does not affect the auctioneer's payment, when bidders are risk-neutral.
-As a result, we only see a small change in the auctioneer's payment.
+In line with this result, we only see a small change in the auctioneer's payment.
 This small change comes from asymmetry among the bidders, which also creates efficiency loss in the winner's cost.
 Consider the following example: there are two entrants, firms X and Y. Firm X discloses its entry, while firm Y remains silent.
 Firm Y will adopt a more aggressive bidding strategy than firm X since they are sure about facing a competitor.
 Consequently, firm Y may win some auctions even when firm Y has a larger construction cost than firm X. This inefficiency does not arise when firms are symmetric and employ monotone symmetric strategies.
 The asymmetry created by different disclosure actions leads to inefficiency.
 Moreover, this asymmetry increases auctioneer's payment.
 Although the decrease in auctioneer's payment decreases and increase in the winner's cost mostly cancels out, total entry increases in equilibrium.

 Next, we implement the current Q&A forum, allowing firms to deter others' entry by disclosing their intent to enter.
 In this case, We observe a more significant impact: relative to the benchmark, there is a 6.3% decrease in auctioneer's payment, a 4.5% increase in winner's construction cost, and an 11.1% decrease in total entry cost.
+The availability of the forum allows the firms to coordinate on their entry to some extent.

-The key observation here is that the stronger bidders with small construction costs are more likely to disclose their entry.
+Coordination among the firms reduces the number of auctions where there is no competition, i.e., only one entrant.
+Since the possibility of a firm becoming the only bidder is the main force that increases the auctioneer's payment, coordination among the firms helps the auctioneer by reducing their payment.
+Another key observation here is that the stronger bidders with small construction costs are more likely to disclose their entry.
 As a result, disclosures serve as a signal for strength.
 While firms can deter entry through disclosure, they forfeit information rents associated with their entry status and strength.
 As a result, we see a decrease in auctioneer's payment.
 Moreover, this creates a "stronger" asymmetry among the entrants: firms who disclose will be bidding for certain and strong, while firms who stay silent may not be present and weak even if they do enter.
 Consequently, winner's cost increases.